Thinking Like an Engineer: Avoiding Pitfalls

 But metrics can also be dangerous.
 When you optimize for a specific metric, you risk distorting the system’s behavior in unintended ways.
 This is known as Goodhart’s Law: “When a measure becomes a target, it ceases to be a good measure.”

 Observability is arguably not unique to software.
 Economies, organizations, and public policies rely on indicators.
 GDP is a common example.
 It tries to measure economic success, but it also creates perverse incentives.
 If you break your arm and go to the hospital, GDP goes up.
 Economic activity increases.
 From the metric’s perspective, broken arms are good.
+It’s an extreme example, but it illustrates the point.

 Recognize the Symptoms of Poor Design